LuycerB/LuycerB/README.md

-- 👋 Hi, I’m @LuycerBosire
+- 👋 Luycer Bosire by virtue of introduction.
+A finance and technology enthusiast
 - 👀 Let us interact and share knowledge
 - 🌱 Looking to achieve the influence of data in Finance